ImagingDataCommons/idc-wsi-conversion/README.md

 The JSON metadata file is of the form described for [com.pixelmed.apps.SetCharacteristicsFromSummary](http://www.dclunie.com/pixelmed/software/javadoc/com/pixelmed/apps/SetCharacteristicsFromSummary.html "com.pixelmed.apps.SetCharacteristicsFromSummary").

+For most collections, the DICOM StudyDescription is populated with a fixed value ("Histopathology") and the SeriesDescription with a copy of the SpecimenShortDescription, since these attributes are commonly used in generic DICOM browsers and databases.

+Information specific to the collection is included in the DICOM Clinical Trials attributes, including ClinicalTrialSponsorName, ClinicalTrialProtocolID, ClinicalTrialProtocolName, ClinicalTrialSiteID, ClinicalTrialSiteName and ClinicalTrialSubjectID.
+In addition, the TCIA (CTP) private data element (0013,xx10,"CTP") is filled with the same value as ClinicalTrialProtocolID, for consistency with the radiology images for the same collections obtained from TCIA.

 # Examples

 The following invocation of the TCGA-specific script gdcsvstodcm.sh will convert all the SVS files for the specified collection, storing them by default in a diretory "Converted" (which may be overridden on the command line), recording a log of the conversion into the specified log file.
 Note that the default logging level is "debug" so a considerable amount of information is written to the log file.